jkroepke/helm-secrets/docs/ARGOCD.md

 ## Configuration of ArgoCD

-It is required to configure ArgoCD so that it has access to the private key to decrypt the encrypted value file.
+When using private key encryption it is required to configure ArgoCD so that it has access to the private key to decrypt the encrypted value file(s).
+When using GCP KMS, encrypted value file(s) can be decrypted using [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials).

+### Private key encryption
-There are two ways to achieve this.
+There are two ways to configure ArgoCD to have access to your private key.
 Either mount the gpg key from secret as volume or access the fetch the private key directly from a kubernetes secret.
 Both methods depend on a secret holding the key in asci format.

-### Using GPG
+#### Using GPG
-#### Generating the key and export it as ASCI File.
+##### Generating the key and export it as ASCI File.

 ```shell
 gpg --full-generate-key --rfc4880